 Graduate Center at CUNY, Elebash Recital Hall.

 Music is a way of life for composer/pianist Dona Carter.
 Her lyrical piano style and melodious compositions have delighted audiences for more than two decades, and she's still going strong.
 Imagine a woman who has performed all over the U.S. and in Europe as well.
 Thanks to the internet her music has been heard in far away Siberia and Japan.
 Never content to rest on her laurels, she wrote and directed an original musical theater piece: 'Portraits in Major and Minor,' called a "Marvelous tapestry of music and Voice."
-(WHCR) She'll be performing at Piano in Bryant Park this summer, July 2013.
+(WHCR) She'll be performing throughout the year.

 You may contact her at firstname.lastname@example.org